fenago/gitlab-ci-ansible-course/md/lab17_ansible.md

 ======================================

-Specifically, in this lab, you will cover the following topics:
+In this lab, you will cover the following topics:

 -   Executing multiple modules using the command line
 -   Reviewing the module index